doomnonius/keyforging/README.md

  <li>Code reap, fight, action, abilities with knowledge that there might be more than one</li>
  <li>I don't want to use a basic dest because things can have more than one destroyed effect.
 Going to incoporate the aspects of basic dest in pending somehow.
 Same with basic leaves.
 Actually, I think I'll have basic dest, but I'll call it from pending, not tied to the card.
 Potentially the same with basicReap and basicFight</li>
  <li>game.pending() needs updates - including handling cards with upgrades attached and handling card.reveal - everytime a function tries to ref pendingReloc, it needs to check if pendingReloc contains something - if it does, then this is a nested destroy, and secondary needs to be used instead - I think this shouldn't matter for play effects</li>
- <li>card.reveal should be being changed constantly as cards move around, ie you can see your cards in opp's archives, but not theirs</li>
+ <li>card.reveal should be being changed constantly as cards move around, ie you can see your cards in opp's archives, but not theirs, unless it is revealed</li>
  <li>game.pending should be able to handle things going into archives (because of card.reset())</li>
  <li>Code not yet implemented to only display valid options for items, instead of all. - in progress</li>
  <li>Actions say they don't work, but kind of do?
 I think it calls the function but hits an error in the function. - in progess</li>